t-d-k/LibreCrypt/docs/Linux_volumes.md

   </TBODY>
 </TABLE>

-Further information on Linux volumes may be obtained from:
+Further information on Linux containers may be obtained from:

 <TABLE style="text-align: left;">